mbg9700/IntroDSCapstone/Capstone_RNotebook.md

 In the following plot, I repeat the above text analysis and plot two word combinations that show up most frequently by homeless status i.e. ngrams=2

-Interesting to see that there are so many deaths due to environmental exposure/hypothermia and substance use among the homeless compared with mostly chronic illness among the 'with home' decedents.

-Need to compare month of death for homeless vs. with home to understand when the environmental exposure deaths occurred.
+Drug and alcohol use are most strongly correlated with homeless deaths as are deaths deaths due to environmental exposure/hypothermia.
+In comparison deaths to 'with home' decedents are most strongly associated with chronic diseases such as lung cancer and dementia, or conditions associated with old age such as aspirational pneumonia.

 ``` r
 T <- EDAdf